MarcinAman/intellij-community/README.md

    available, increase "User-local build process heap size" to 3000 - that will greatly reduce compilation time.

 Note that it is important to use the variant of JetBrains Runtime **without JCEF**.
-So, if for some reason `jbr-17` SDK points to an installation of JetBrains Runtime with JCEF, you need to change it: ensure that IntelliJ IDEA is running in internal mode (by adding `idea.is.internal=true` to `idea.properties` file), navigate to `jbr-17` item in Project Structure | SDKs, click on 'Browse' button, choose 'Download...' item and select version 17 and vendor 'JetBrains Runtime'.
+So, if for some reason `jbr-17` SDK points to an installation of JetBrains Runtime with JCEF, you need to change it: navigate to `jbr-17` item in Project Structure | SDKs, click on 'Browse' button, choose 'Download...' item and select version 17 and vendor 'JetBrains Runtime'.

 ### Building the IntelliJ Application Source Code